Long-Term Concussion Effects, Treatment & More

 Seeking treatment can sometimes be the most difficult phase.
 Getting started is never easy, especially if you suffer from mood changes, headaches, anxiety, or any number of other common symptoms.
 Since knowing what to expect will help you prepare and plan for treatment, this post covers:

 If you’re experiencing symptoms that won’t resolve after one or more head injuries, you’re not alone.
 And you’re not crazy.
 On average, our patients improve by 75% after treatment at our center specializing in post-concussion therapy.
-To see if you are eligible for treatment, sign up for a free consultation.
+To see if you are eligible for treatment, sign up for a consultation.

 The main criteria for diagnosing PCS are: